 - Passport must be valid for six months and has a few empty pages for stamps

 - Scan a copy of your passport and other relevant documents (like credit cards and ATM cards) and email it to yourself

 - Check if you need a visa for the places you are visiting

 - Bring a smartphone for communication, navigation and taking photos.
-I love my Samsung Note 8 because the camera is super sharp!
+I love my Samsung Galaxy Note 10+ because the camera is super sharp!